 Notes

 - It's crucial to use a superfine blanched almond flour because it is what makes the cake so moist and light and fluffy.
-I do not have luck with Bob's Red Mill, but love King Arthur, Honeyville, Wellbees, Nature's Eats, Heb brand (in TX) all work well.

 - I tested this cake both in 6 inch pans and 8 inch, which you will see in the photos.
 The 6 inch of course made the cake layers taller, but they didn't cook through as well, so 8 inch pans yield a much better texture and a more traditional size of layers.